-Reference Target group Data source Baseline Baseline data 2020-21 2021-22 2022-23 2023-24 Commentary on milestones/targets (500 characters maximum) number collaborative? year milestones milestones milestones milestones milestones maximum) To eliminate the gap in participation in HE for students from underrepresented groups PTA_1 Socio-economic Eliminate the percentage gap between the proportion of IMD Q1 18 year olds at the University of Suffolk compared to the proportion of IMD Q1 18 year olds in the UK population No The access and participation dataset 2017-18 10% 8% 6% 4% 2% 0% The proportion of IMD Q1 18-year-olds in the UK population for the baseline year is 22%, compared to 12% at the University of Suffolk.
-PTA_2 5.5% 5% Table 4b - Success
+Aim (500 characters maximum) Reference Target group Description (500 characters maximum) Is this target Data source Baseline year Baseline data Yearly miles stones Commentary on milestones/targets (500 characters maximum)

+number collaborative?
+2020-21 2021-22 2022-23 2023-2 4 2024-25 ]

+To eliminate the gap in participation in HE for students from underrepresented groups PTA_1 Socio-economic Eliminate the percentage gap between the proportion of IMD Q1 18 year olds at the University of Suffolk compared to the proportion of IMD Q1 18 year olds in the UK population No The access and participation dataset 2017-18 10% 8% 6% 4% 2% 0% The proportion of IMD Q1 18-year-olds in the UK population for the baseline year is 22%, compared to 12% at the University of Suffolk.

+To reduce the gap in participation in HE for students from underrepresented groups PTA_2 Ethnicity Reduce the percentage gap between the proportion of BAME 18 year olds at the University of Suffolk (excluding partner students at London School of Commerce) compared to the proportion of BAME 18 year olds in the UK population No Other data source 2017-18 6% 5.5% 5% 4.5% 4% 3.5% Internal data will be used so that we can exclude our partner London School of Commerce from the dataset, as they recruit a high proportion of BAME students.
+This will enable us to better understand and evaluate performance in relation to provision in Suffolk.
+Target is to reduce gap b 2024-25, and to eliminate gap by 2030-31.
+The proportion of BAME 18- year-olds in the UK population is 16% for the baseline year, compared to 10% at the University of Suffolk (excluding LSC).

+PTA_3

+PTA_4

+PTA_5

+PTA_6

+PTA_7

+PTA 8